remillet/Tools/scripts/csops/README.md

 csname
 ```
 ##### Description
 Shows the name of the CollectionSpace deployment.
 This is the name of the deployment's primary tenant.
+The name is printed to standard output.

 ### csservname - show the name of the CollectionSpace service
 ##### Synopsis